Our Services

 One potential complication is pericardial effusion, which is fluid buildup around the heart.
 If that fluid becomes excessive, it can lead to cardiac tamponade, a life-threatening emergency.
 Fortunately, this is uncommon in uncomplicated acute pericarditis.

-If you're experiencing sharp chest pain that worsens when lying down or improves when leaning forward, you can use Ubie's free AI-powered Acute Pericarditis symptom checker to evaluate your symptoms and help determine whether you should seek immediate medical attention.
+If you're experiencing sharp chest pain that worsens when lying down or improves when leaning forward, take Ubie's free AI-powered symptom checker now to quickly assess your symptoms and understand whether you should seek immediate medical attention.

 Most cases of acute pericarditis are treatable and resolve within a few weeks.